Community Dance Practices in the Yishuv and Israel: 1900-2000

 Over time, the new immigrants and the “veteran” population drew closer to one another.
 Many of the creators of Israeli folk dance looked to the dances of the various ethnic communities, from which they drew elements that they incorporated into the new dances.
 The communities that constituted the major source of inspiration in the formulation of Israeli folk dance were the Yemenites, the hasidim and the Arabs.

-The present discussion of the heritage of Israel’s ethnic communities also extends to the Arab population with its many subgroups: Muslims, Christians, Druze, Bedouins and Circassians (who are not Arab but are Muslim).
-Thus any exploration of the subject of ethnic dance in Israel refers to them as well.
+The present discussion of the heritages of Israel’s communities also extends to its many Arab populations: Muslims, Christians, Druze, Bedouins and Circassians (who are not Arab but are Muslim).
+Thus, any exploration of the subject of ethnic dances in Israel refers to them as well.

 In 1971, as part of the Center for Culture and Education of the Histadrut Labor Federation, Gurit Kadman founded the Project for the Preservation and Fostering of Ethnic Dance, which set as its goal the preservation and nurturing of the ethnic communities’ heritage, in particular the festivals and ceremonies in which dance played an important role.
 The Project encouraged the formation of performing ensembles of the various ethnic groups, supported them financially, offered them professional guidance, and brought in expert dancers and musicians from the ethnic communities themselves.
 In order to draw Israelis closer to these traditions, the Project organized courses for teachers of folk dance in which they were exposed to the cultures of the ethnic communities and learned their dances.
 One of the objectives was to train them as researchers so that they would be able to record the dances, hold interviews with field informants and conduct participant observations centered around the ethnic holidays and rituals.
 Eventually, ethnic dances began to be included at regional, national and international gatherings and festivals in Israel and abroad.